 Anne-Ashley Field, OTR/L, Occupational Therapist, Children’s Hospital of Philadelphia, Philadelphia, PA

 Jordan Porter, OTR/L, Occupational Therapist, Children’s Hospital of Philadelphia, Philadelphia, PA

 Colleen Bennett, MD, Fellow Physician, National Clinician Scholar, Children’s Hospital of Philadelphia, Philadelphia, PA

 Thursday, June 6, 2019 | 1:45PM – 3:15PM

 D-1 National Count of Foster Homes and Exploration of Macroeconomic Factors That Impact Capacity

 States are struggling to recruit and retain foster homes while foster care numbers are at a 15-year high, with demand expected to increase.
 This presentation will analyze how foster home capacity is affected by economic determinants, including payments to foster parents, housing costs, and labor market conditions.

 Ioana Marinescu, PhD, Assistant Professor, Faculty Research Fellow – National Bureau of Economic Research, University Of Pennsylvania School of Social Policy & Practice, Philadelphia, PA

-Johanna H.P.
-Greeson, PhD, MSS, MLSP, Assistant Professor, Co-Director – Child Well-being and Child Welfare Specialization, University of Pennsylvania School of Social Policy & Practice, Philadelphia, PA
+Johanna K.P.
+Greeson, PhD, MSS, MLSP, Associate Professor, Co-Director – Child Well-being and Child Welfare Specialization, University of Pennsylvania School of Social Policy & Practice, Philadelphia, PA